shuai-xu/flink/docs/dev/table/sql.md

         <span class="label label-primary">Batch</span> <span class="label label-primary">Streaming</span>
       </td>
     	<td>
         <p><b>Note:</b> All aggregates must be defined over the same window, i.e., same partitioning, sorting, and range.
 Currently, only windows with PRECEDING (UNBOUNDED and bounded) to CURRENT ROW range are supported.
 Ranges with FOLLOWING are not supported yet.
-ORDER BY must be specified on a single <a href="streaming.html#time-attributes">time attribute</a></p>
+ORDER BY must be specified on a single <a href="streaming.html#time-attributes">time attribute</a>.
+Besides, TopN is also implemented based on Over Window Aggregation.
+See <a href="streaming.html#topn"> TopN </a> for more details. </p>
 {% highlight sql %}
 SELECT COUNT(amount) OVER (
   PARTITION BY user